ros2/rclc/rclc_parameter/README.md

     *This constrains will not be applied by the parameter server, leaving values filtering to the user callback.*

-- Read only parameters:
+- Read-only parameters:
-    The new API offers a read only flag.
+    The new API offers a read-only flag.
 This flag blocks parameter changes from external clients, but allows changes on the server side:
     ```c
     bool read_only = true;
     rclc_set_parameter_read_only(&param_server, "param3", read_only);